Treatment of Lead-Exposed Children

 In May 2001, the New England Journal of Medicine published the TLC trial's primary results, "The Effect of Chelation Therapy with Succimer on Neuropsychological Development in Children Exposed to Lead", which found no significant difference in IQ between the succimer and placebo groups at 36 months.
 Within a year, the finding was absorbed into the policy apparatus that had been watching the trial since its inception.

-“For more than twenty years, NIEHS has sponsored much of the research showing that lead at these levels was harmful to children’s brain function, and that succimer lowered blood lead.
+NIEHS Director Kenneth Olden, PhD said: "For more than twenty years, NIEHS has sponsored much of the research showing that lead at these levels was harmful to children's brain function, and that succimer lowered blood lead.
 We had hopes that the treatment would prevent or reduce lead-induced damage in these children, who are mostly poor, African-American, and living in deteriorated housing in big cities.
 The results of the trial show clearly that treatment after the fact does not undo the damage among 5 year olds.
-We must prevent these children from being exposed in the first place.”
+We must prevent these children from being exposed in the first place."
 (NIEHS Newsroom — May 9, 2001)

-The CDC’s Advisory Committee on Childhood Lead Poisoning Prevention (ACCLPP) published “Managing Elevated Blood Lead Levels Among Young Children”—a 200-page case management guide edited by former AAP president Birt Harvey.
+The CDC's Advisory Committee on Childhood Lead Poisoning Prevention (ACCLPP) published "Managing Elevated Blood Lead Levels Among Young Children" — a 200-page case-management guide edited by former AAP president Birt Harvey.
 It recommended against chelation therapy for children with blood lead levels below 45 µg/dL, citing TLC as the basis.
 This was the first formal guideline to close the door on medical treatment for the 20–44 µg/dL range that TLC had studied.

-Walter Rogan—TLC’s project officer and an ex officio member of ACCLPP for 16 years—presented the trial’s results directly to ACCLPP.
-He told the committee that TLC “did not produce evidence to demonstrate that succimer is beneficial to children” and that “the findings do not support conducting another trial.”
-He described succimer as “an expensive drug” that “resulted in symptoms in children who were previously asymptomatic.”
+Walter Rogan — TLC's project officer and an ex officio member of ACCLPP for 16 years — presented the trial's results directly to ACCLPP.
+He told the committee that TLC "did not produce evidence to demonstrate that succimer is beneficial to children" and that "the findings do not support conducting another trial."
+He described succimer as "an expensive drug" that "resulted in symptoms in children who were previously asymptomatic."
 The committee received this as settled science.

 The American Academy of Pediatrics published "Lead Exposure in Children: Prevention, Detection, and Management."
 It cited TLC and recommended against chelation below 45 µg/dL.
 Rogan, who served as NIEHS Liaison to the AAP's Committee on Environmental Health for 36 years and was "primary author on several such statements," was primary author on this guidance statement.